-Waiter in dining hall Assistant in library Assistant in laboratory Assistant in woodwork shop Secretary or typist Assistant in infirmary Assistant in gymnasium Assistant in bookstore Mimeograph operator Movie projectionist
+Waiter in Dining Hall

+Assistant in Library

+Assistant in Laboratory

+Assistant in Laboratory

+Secretary or Typist

+Mimeograph Operator

+Assistant in Infirmary

+Assistant in Gymnasium

+Assistant in Shops

+Assistant in Bookstore

 No position requires more than 12 hours work each week.
 The compensation which the student receives for this work is credited to his or her fees.
 It is not paid directly to the student.